Gert Verhulst: Zeg eens Euh!

 Verhulst presented the language game Zeg eens euh! (translated: Say Uh!)
 It was a game that was broadcast on Friday between 1992 and 1997 and whose concept was clearly inspired by the British radio game, Just a Minute.
 The panelists alternately were given a theme that they had to talk about for one minute.
 Together with the theme they got a banned word that they could not use.
 In the panel were four Flemish celebrities including: Emiel Goelen, Margriet Hermans, Koen Crucke and Jaak Pijpen.
 Occasionally one of these panelists was replaced by Mark Tijsmans, Andrea Croonenberghs, Walter Baele and Paul Ambach.
 During the summer months, the viewer share rose from 700,000 to 800,000 viewers.
 When Verhulst moved to Vtm, Donaat Deriemaecker took over the game but after a scandal involving one of the panel members, Emiel Goelen, the show was dismissed.

 Move to VTM

 In 1997 Verhulst moved to Vtm where he presented Wat zegt u? (translated: What do you say ?).
-This was followed by Linx and in the summer of 1998 Verhulst presented Sterrenslag (translated: Star battle) for several weeks because presenter 'Herbert Bruynseels' had had to withdraw due to illness.
+This was followed by Linx and in the summer of 1998 Verhulst presented Sterrenslag (translated: Star battle) for several weeks because presenter Herbert Bruynseels had to withdraw due to illness.
 In the summer of 1999, the dialect game Watte? (translated What?) started with the panel members: Walter De Donder, Koen Crucke and Simonne Peeters.